codeharborlab/homepage_project_lightdarkmode_responsive/README.md

-# Responsive Single Page Website
+# Responsive Single Page Website Light And Dark Mode

-A modern and responsive single-page website built with HTML and CSS.
+A modern and responsive and light and dark mode single-page website built with HTML and CSS.
 This project was created as a practice exercise to improve my front-end development skills and understanding of UI design.

 ---